lidofinance/lido-terra-stluna-bluna-converter-contract/contracts/converter/README.md

 ## TWAP

 TWAP stands for the time-weighted average price.
-It’s a reliable average price that can exclude short-term price fluctuation or manipulation and have been widely used in DeFi ([How does Astroport use this](https://docs.astroport.fi/astroport/smart-contracts/oracles#time-weighted-average-prices))
+It's a reliable average price that can exclude short-term price fluctuation or manipulation and has been widely used in DeFi ([How does Astroport use this](https://docs.astroport.fi/astroport/smart-contracts/oracles#time-weighted-average-prices))

-The time-weighted price algorithm is quite simple: the price P multiplied by how long it lasts T is continuously added to a cumulative value C. ([more info](https://docs.uniswap.org/protocol/V2/concepts/core-concepts/oracles)).
+The time-weighted price algorithm is quite simple: the price P, multiplied by its duration T, is continuously added to a cumulative value C. ([more info](https://docs.uniswap.org/protocol/V2/concepts/core-concepts/oracles)).

-But the converter contract might have a problem with calculations of cumulative prices since stLuna price always grows (actually stLuna price increases every hour).
-For example, if no swaps were made in a large amount of time the converter can't know how long the stLuna price lasts.
+Because the price of stLuna grows increases every hour, calculating the cumulative price of stLuna could be problematic to the converter contract.
+For example, if no swaps are made for an extended period of time, the converter would be incapable of calculating the right duration for the last price.

-Thus we see three solutions:
+We see three solutions to this problem:
-* implement a bot which will update a cumulative prices in the conveter contract each time when stLuna exchange rate changes in the hub;
+* to implement a bot which will update the cumulative price in the converter contract each time the stLuna exchange rate changes in the hub;
-* querying the `last_index_modification` field from the hub (last time when stLuna exchange rate changes) to properly calculate how the stLuna price lasts;
+* to query the `last_index_modification` field from the hub (returns the last time the stLuna exchange rate changed) to properly calculate the stLuna price duration;
-* do no modifications in the code.
+* to make no change to the code.

-For this three solutions we've wrote a simple script which simulates all three of them:
+We've written a simple script which simulates all three options:

 ![](imgs/result.png)

-* On the upper left chart you can see how stLuna exchange rate grows.
+* The upper left chart shows the stLuna exchange rate growth.

-* On the upper right - accumulated prices for **three** ways of calculations: usual and bot ways are very close to each over (you can see a percentage difference between them on middle left chart - ~0.0005%) and `last_index_modification` way is a way below.
-That is happening because the converter uses the right amount time of how long the price lasts (T), but it doesn't add this to the total accumulated value (C).
+* The upper right chat shows accumulated prices for **each of the three** methods: the usual and bot-assisted calculations yield similar results (the percentage difference between those can be seen on the middle left chart - ~0.0005%), whereas `last_index_modification` produces lower values.
+This is because the converter uses the right price duration (T), but doesn't add it to the total accumulated value (C).

-* On the lower left image you can also see that a difference between an average stLuna price from the converter contract and stLuna exchangee rate from the Hub fluctuates around ~0.035 percents.
+* The lower left image shows that the difference between the average stLuna price from the converter contract and the stLuna exchange rate from the Hub fluctuates around ~0.035 percents.

-So we've decided make no changes in the existed code since an accuracy of the current implementation without an additional bot is pretty high.
+We thus decided against making changes to the existing code, since it is already highly accurate without the addition of a bot.

 ### How to run a simulation